 Today the German Shepherd has departed from its herding roots and has become an invaluable police and military dog.
 In Belgium the Malinois is still used today as a herding dog.

 Both dogs share a purpose to work.
-While they can be family dogs, they are meant to display high levels of energy and an addiction to fulfilling some type of job.
+While they can be family dogs, they are meant to display high levels of energy and have an addiction to fulfilling some type of job.

 11. Family Compatibility